Research

 AI Structured Signals

-Schema markup, JSON-LD, structured data quality.
-Maximum 20 points.
+Schema markup, JSON-LD, llms.txt quality, structured data.
+Maximum 15 points.

-Reviews, return policy, SSL, trust badges.
-Maximum 18 points.
+Reviews, return policy, SSL, trust badges, legal identity.
+Maximum 15 points.

 User Intent Match